 We're on a mission to make sure our salads are anything but boring.
 They have to have bold flavors and fun textures in every bite!
 This one totally delivers.
 It's a year-round chameleon that works with just about any meal, and it's super simple thanks to a quick 3-minute dressing.

 While this simple, fresh salad is great any night of the week, even for Sunday dinner, it also makes a super easy addition to your Easter recipes or Thanksgiving recipes.
+We have tasty salad recipes for every occasion!

 Skip to:

-Why this recipe is great
+Why this recipe made the cut

 - Very little chopping: Just mince the onion and you're done.
 The rest is just tossing stuff together-gotta love a low-effort, high-reward kind of recipe.

-- 3 minute dressing: Toss a few ingredients in a jar and shake!
+- 3-minute dressing: Toss a few ingredients in a jar and shake!
 That's it!

 This recipe only needs a few ingredients!
 All the quantities are in the recipe card below, but here are a few noteworthy tips.